cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow Error Handling

-Any state can encounter runtime errors.
-Errors can arise from state failures such as exceptions thrown during function execution, network errors, or errors in the workflow definition (incorrect paths for example).
+Any task can encounter runtime errors.
+Errors can arise from task failures such as exceptions thrown during function execution, network errors, or errors in the workflow definition (incorrect paths for example).
-If a runtime error is not explicitly handled within the state definition, the default course of action should be to halt workflow execution.
+If a runtime error is not explicitly handled within the task definition, the default course of action should be to halt workflow execution.

-In the case of runtime errors, implementations should expose these errors to the workflow state via the "error" JSON object.
+In the case of runtime errors, implementations should expose these errors to the workflow task via the "error" JSON object.
 This object should include properties "name", "message", and "trace".
 Here is an example of such error object: